13 Causal inference

 One of the most popular model in social sciences is the linear mediation model, popularized by Baron and Kenny (1986).
 Hayes’ PROCESS macros for SAS, SPSS and R have lead to the widespread adoption by researchers (Preacher and Hayes 2004).
 Bullock, Green, and Ha (2010) list limitations of the approach and provide examples in which the model does not have a meaningful causal interpretation.

 The linear mediation model assumes that the effect of mediation and treatment is additive and that the response measurement is continuous.
 Consider an experimental factor \(X\) corresponding to treatments with control or reference \(x_0\) and postulated mediator variable \(M\), assumed continuous.
-Given uncorrelated unobserved noise variables \(\varepsilon_M\) and \(\varepsilon_Y\) and assumine there are, we specify linear regression models, \[\begin{align*} M \mid X=x &= c_M + \alpha x + \varepsilon_M,\\ Y \mid X=x, M=m &= c_Y + \beta x + \gamma m + \varepsilon_Y \end{align*}\] where we use the contrasts parametrization, so that the reference category for the intercept corresponds to control (group \(x_0\)) and \(x\) the other category of interest, with \(\alpha\) capturing the difference between \(x\) and \(x_0\).
+Given uncorrelated unobserved noise variables \(\varepsilon_M\) and \(\varepsilon_Y\), we specify linear regression models, \[\begin{align*} M \mid X=x &= c_M + \alpha x + \varepsilon_M,\\ Y \mid X=x, M=m &= c_Y + \beta x + \gamma m + \varepsilon_Y \end{align*}\] where we use the contrasts parametrization, so that the reference category for the intercept corresponds to control (group \(x_0\)) and \(x\) the other category of interest, with \(\alpha\) capturing the difference between \(x\) and \(x_0\).
 The model for \(Y \mid X, M\) should include additional covariates \(\mathbf{z}\) to control for confounding between \(M\) and \(Y\) if the latter is suspected.

-The parameters can be interpreted as the direct (\(\beta\)), indirect (\(\alpha \gamma\)) and total (\(\beta + \alpha \gamma\)) effects.
-To see this, we plug the first equation in the second and obtain the marginal model for \(Y\) given treatment \(X\), \[\begin{align} Y \mid X=x &= \underset{\text{intercept}}{(c_Y + \gamma c_M)} + \underset{\text{total effect}}{(\beta + \alpha\gamma)}\cdot x + \underset{\text{error}}{(\gamma \varepsilon_M + \varepsilon_Y)}\\ &= c_Y' + \tau x + \varepsilon_Y' \end{align}\] These parameters can be estimated using structural equation models (SEM), or more typically by running a series of linear regression.
+The parameters can be interpreted as the direct (\(\beta\)), conditional mediation effect (\(\alpha \gamma\)) and total (\(\beta + \alpha \gamma\)) effects.
+These parameters can be estimated using structural equation models (SEM), or more typically by running a series of linear regression.

-The “sequential ignorability” assumption in the linear mediation models boils down to “no unmeasured confounders” in the relations \(X \to Y\), \(X \to M\) and \(M \to Y\): the first two are satisfied in experimental studies due to randomization if we can manipulate \(X\), as shown in Figure 13.7.
-This means \(\varepsilon_M {\perp\mkern-10mu\perp} \varepsilon_Y\) must be independent and, as a result, error terms should also be uncorrelated.
+The “sequential ignorability” assumption in the linear mediation models boils down to “no unmeasured confounders” in the relations \(X \to Y\), \(X \to M\) and \(M \to Y\): the first two are satisfied in experimental studies due to randomization if we can manipulate \(X\), as shown in Figure 13.8.
+This means \(\varepsilon_M\) and \(\varepsilon_Y\) must be independent of one another and, as a result, error terms should also be uncorrelated.

 In the linear mediation model, we can estimate the conditional direct effect corresponding to the product of coefficients \(\alpha\gamma\).
 Absence of mediation implies the product is zero.
 Baron and Kenny (1986) recommended using Sobel’s test statistic, of the form \[\begin{align*} S &= \frac{\widehat{\alpha}\widehat{\gamma} - 0}{\mathsf{se}(\widehat{\alpha}\widehat{\gamma})} \\&= \frac{\widehat{\alpha}\widehat{\gamma}}{\sqrt{\widehat{\gamma}^2\mathsf{Va}(\widehat{\alpha}) + \widehat{\alpha}^2\mathsf{Va}(\widehat{\gamma}) + \mathsf{Va}(\widehat{\gamma})\mathsf{Va}(\widehat{\alpha})}} \end{align*}\] where \(\widehat{\alpha}\), \(\widehat{\gamma}\) and their variance \(\mathsf{Va}(\widehat{\alpha})\) and \(\mathsf{Va}(\widehat{\gamma})\) can be obtained from the estimated coefficients and standard errors.3 The Sobel’s statistic \(S\) is approximately standard normal in large samples, \(S \stackrel{\cdot}{\sim}\mathsf{Normal}(0,1)\), but the approximation is sometimes poor in small samples.
+Other test statistics are listed in MacKinnon et al. (2002).

 In the linear mediation causal model, we can estimate the total causal effect of \(X\), labelled \(\tau\), by running the linear regression of \(Y\) on \(X\) as there is no confounding affecting treatment \(X\) in a completely randomized experimental design.
 This strategy isn’t valid with observational data unless we adjust for confounders.
-Assuming no unmeasured confounders and linearity, the product \(\alpha\gamma\) is also equal to the difference between the total effect and the natural direct effect, \(\tau - \beta\).

 - fit a linear regression of \(M\) on \(X\) to estimate \(\alpha\)